 Prestige: It has been going since 1972.
 Although it used to get played out in glamorous Monaco, games are played at pretty unfashionable places nowadays.
 It’s an exotic fixture but it doesn’t have much fan engagement.
 Classic games include Atletico Madrid’s win over big brother Real Madrid.
 Atletico had to come back from 2-1 down to win 4-2 in 2018, and in RM’s first game without Cristiano Ronaldo.
 That isn’t the first time Atletico managed to beat the European Champions in the SC – they whipped Chelsea 4-1 in 2011.

-The Club World Cup (CWC) was an exhibition trophy which, for UEFA clubs, meant skipping country for a long week midseason, trying to quickly nab the trophy, then getting back home before the regular league noticed.
+The Club World Cup (CWC) is an exhibition trophy which, for UEFA clubs, means skipping country for a long week midseason, trying to quickly nab the trophy, then getting back home before the regular league notices.

-Despite the Intercontinental Cup (IC) being only a showdown between the European and South American champions, the winners would be dubbed ‘World Champions’ because it was only on these two continents football was taken seriously.
-This title FIFA refused to ratify however as it wasn’t under their authority – and four whole continents didn’t have a single team in it.
+The Intercontinental Cup (IC) was an exclusive showdown between the European and South American champions, and the winners would be dubbed ‘World Champions’ because it was only on these two continents football was taken seriously.
+This title FIFA refused to ratify, however, as it wasn’t under their authority – and four whole continents didn’t have a single team in it.
 After a lot of manoeuvring over the decades, FIFA got their hands on it.
-Like a caterpillar to butterfly, the CWC sprung out of the IC to hand FIFA the authority to proclaim which team (and more importantly from which continent) were officially ‘World Champions’.
+Like a caterpillar to butterfly, the CWC sprung out of the IC to hand FIFA the authority to proclaim which team (and more importantly from which continent) was officially ‘World Champion.’.

-It had the money and all the bells and whistles, yet it was a bit of a flop because it merely confirmed what everyone knew – Europe’s money dominated the game.
+It has the money and all the bells and whistles, yet it flops a bit, merely confirmed what everyone knows – Europe’s money dominates the game.
 Since the glory days of the IC during the ’60s and ’70s, money was concentrated firmly in Europe with its top domestic leagues and massive broadcast rights deals.
 But South America’s challenge to Europe’s dominance was toothless and no other confederation stepped up.

-FIFA avoided hosting it in remotely decent countries so it got passed around like a hot coal between the likes of Japan, UAE and Morocco.
-Its winners held the lofty title of ‘World Champions’ but the quality just wasn’t in it to back up the epitaph.
-South Americas champions were around France’s Ligue-1-mid-table quality and the rest were even lower calibre.
+FIFA avoids hosting it in remotely decent countries so it gets passed around like a hot coal between the likes of Japan, UAE and Morocco.
+Its winners hold the lofty title of ‘World Champions’ but the quality just isn’t in it to back up the epitaph.
+South Americas champions struggle to compete, although Asian clubs are rising.
 This competition scores 3 points.

-Qualification: 6 of the participants were continental Champions and the 7th was the host title holder.
+Qualification: 6 of the participants are continental Champions and the 7th is the host title holder.

-Prestige: The IC was founded in 1960 with the FIFA CWC founded as recently as 2000.
-Although the FIFA CWC was officially to crown the ‘World Champions’, its earlier incarnation was more prestigious because S. American clubs were more competitive back then.
-The FIFA CWC didn’t get much media exposure until the final game partly because the domestic season didn’t pause for it.
+Prestige: The Intercontinental Cup (IC) was founded in 1960 with the FIFA CWC founded as recently as 2000.
+Although the FIFA CWC officially crowns the ‘World Champions’, its earlier incarnation was more prestigious because S. American clubs were more competitive back then.
+The FIFA CWC doen’t get much media exposure until the final game partly because domestic seasons don’t pause for it.
 It took a back seat for serious contenders for the tier 1 Title or CL.